Three smart motorway safety targets have been met but fourth is missed

 Safety concerns about the roads have been raised following fatal incidents involving vehicles stopped in traffic being hit from behind.

-Three targets to boost smart motorway safety by the end of September were met but a fourth continues to be missed.
+Three targets to boost smart motorway safety by the end of September have been met but a fourth continues to be missed.

 National Highways told the PA news agency that stopped vehicle detection (SVD) technology has been retrofitted to all smart motorways without a hard shoulder.